fabian-sp/GGLasso/paper/paper.md

 According to the input arguments, `glasso_problem` has two main methods:

-- if the regularization parameters are already specified, call the correct solver
+- if the regularization parameters are already specified, call the correct solver,
-- else find the best regularization parameters and the respective solution via model selection (typically done with grid search and the eBIC criterion [@Foygel2010]).
+- else, find the best regularization parameters and the respective solution via model selection (typically done with grid search and the eBIC criterion [@Foygel2010]).

 ```python
 problem.solve()